tasmota/docs/docs/Berry.md

 # internally it updates the C value `Energy.active_power[0]` (float)
 ```

-Note: you don't need to do `import energy` since Tasmota does it for you at boot.
+You don't need to do `import energy` since Tasmota does it for you at boot.

 The special `energy.read()` function dumps all current values to a single `map`.
 Be aware that the object is very long.
 Prefer accessing individual attributes instead.